-January 18, 2019, 1:30 - 4:30 P.M.
+April 19, 2019, 1:30 - 4:30 P.M.

 Global Issues, Local Impact: K-14 Professional Development Workshops

 Stanford Global Studies and the Center to Support Excellence in Teaching present a series of three-day workshops that offer teachers the opportunity to deepen their knowledge of key topics of current relevance and hone their pedagogical expertise.
 In collaboration with leading Stanford scholars, teachers will delve into issues of contested historical memory, intersecting identities, and the problem of democracy in a broader historical and global context.
 Teachers can attend the workshops individually ($199) or participate in all three ($500) as part of a credit-bearing series.

 Democracy Today: Where and What Is It?